daniel-sh-au/019_Neural-Network-Charity-Analysis/README.md

     ![attempt3.png](https://github.com/daniel-sh-au/UofT_DataBC_Module19_Neural_Network_Charity_Analysis/blob/main/Resources/attempt3.png)

 ## Summary
 In conclusion, the deep learning model is moderately accurate but should still be optimized to achieve the accuracy goal of 75%.
+This could be completed by selecting another model.
+The Random Forest model could be applied to the dataset and compared to the neural network to improve the accuracy.
+Random Forest can easily handle outliers and non-linear data and would confirm if this analysis was subjected to overfitting.
+This ultimately makes the Random Forest model an appropriate next step for this analysis.